dart-lang/sdk/README.md

     $ dartanalyzer --options analysis_options.yaml .

 and see any violations of the `annotate_overrides`, `hash_and_equals`, and `prefer_is_not_empty` rules in the console.
-To help you choose the rules you want to enable for your package, we have provided a [complete list of rules][lints], a growing list of [lints according to the Effective Dart guide][effective-dart-lints] and a list of the [lints that are enforced internally at Google][google-lints].
+To help you choose the rules you want to enable for your package, we have provided a [complete list of rules][lints] and a growing list of [lints according to the Effective Dart guide][effective-dart-lints].
+For the lints that are enforced internally at google, see [package:pedantic][package-pedantic].

 If a specific lint warning should be ignored, it can be flagged with a comment.
 For example,